 It’s that time again!
 That’s right, it’s time to gaze towards the state of Pennsylvania and watch a little groundhog scurry out of its den.
 Because he’s being released to let the masses know when to expect a break in winter weather and how soon they will see the spring breezes flow.

-Oh come on now, stop laughing!
+Oh come on now, stop laughing.
 It’s tradition.
 It’s fun and who doesn’t feel the need for a little fun this far into winter?
-Come, sit and let’s have a chat about this enduring custom.
-I’ll bet by the end of our chat, you will be anxiously counting down the days until next Groundhog Day!
+Come on.
+It’s time to read a little bit and learn something interesting about this enduring custom.
+Who knows?
+By the end of this chat, it’s likely that many more people will be anxiously counting down the days until the next Groundhog Day!

 History of Groundhog Day

 After getting its official start in 1887 in the United States of America, Groundhog Day has grown in size and scope from its rather humble beginnings.
 Even before it was official, though, there is record of this day being observed in the US as early as 1840 as recorded in a private diary.
 1866 was the first time it was recorded in a newspaper.

 The custom started out as a superstition among the Pennsylvania Dutch people, a group of German speaking immigrants who settled in the state in the 1700s and 1800s after fleeing religious persecution in Europe.
 The stories about the rodent weather predictions may have begun with German ideas regarding a badger

 After the United States made the day an official holiday, Clymer H. Freas was the editor of the Punxsutawney Spirit, a local newspaper in Punxsutawney Pennsylvania.
 He began to herald the town’s groundhog as the official “Groundhog Day Meteorologist”.
 The branding certainly worked because when most people hear about this day now, who pops to mind?
 That’s right!
 It’s Punxsutawney Phil!